ionvop/saucepls/docs/database-schema.md

 user_id: int, fk = users.id // The user who reported an issue.
 target_type: str, enum = ["user", "sauce_request", "sauce_answer", "sauce_comment", "user_comment"] // The type of target.
 target_id: int // The ID of the target.
+category: str, enum = ["spam", "harassment", "other"] // The category of the report.
 reason: str // The reason for the report.
+details: json // Additional details about the report such as the screenshot, etc.
+status: str, enum = ["pending", "resolved", "dismissed"] // The status of the report.
+resolved_by: int, fk = users.id, default = null // The user who resolved the report.
+resolved_at: datetime, default = null
 created_at: datetime
 updated_at: datetime

+notifications
+// use Laravel's native notifications table
 ```